sujiar37/SudoDevOps/about.md

 title: About Us
 ---

 We love **DevOps** and we really like the idea of being an **Open Source** what we creates.
 And wish to help everyone providing a knowledge sharing what we had came across during this journey.
-This is purely a documentation project hosted at [**GitHub**](https://github.com/sujiar37/SudoDevOps) and you might caught up with few interesting topics which are published in here.
+This is purely a documentation project hosted at [**GitHub**](https://github.com/sujiar37/SudoDevOps) and we'll be glad if you are caught up with few interesting topics which are published in here.

 The main pillar for this website would be the [authors](/authors) who contribute towards this project.
 Please check out our [contributing guidelines](/contribute#contributing) for more details.